m4rja/m4rja.github.io/README.md

-# <a id="home-page"></a> Home Page
+# <a id="home-page"></a> Akinator Overview

-> This is the home page.
+> Welcome to the Akinator Document Set!

-You can write all the markdown that you want here.
-You should update this page, the other pages, and the left navigation (sidebar.md).
-The index.html file doesn't contain any of the content for the site.
-These pages use Docsify: https://docsify.js.org/#/?id=docsify
+This document set is intended to guide users on how to navigate Akinator.